-When getting a new PC, it is hard to think that more modern components will perform better than the older versions in upcoming years.
-But through every generation of new parts, a previous generation gets phased out due to obsolescence in the hardware.
-This progressive march of upgrading looks nonstop, so let us discuss how to upgrade a system.
+When getting a new, custom gaming PC, it is hard to think that more modern components will perform better than the older versions in upcoming years.
+But through every generation of new parts, a previous generation gets phased out due to obsolescence in computer hardware.
+This progressive march of upgrading looks nonstop, leaving some gamers with the fear their system won’t be able to play the latest games, so let us discuss how often to upgrade a gaming PC.

-As a rule of thumb, PC hardware falls off the pinnacle of performance every 2 to 4 years and becomes obsolete every 8-10 years.
+As a rule of thumb, desktop PC hardware falls off the pinnacle of performance every 2 to 4 years and becomes obsolete every 8-10 years.
+To maintain game performance in the latest titles, you should upgrade your desktop or laptop computer along a similar timeframe.

 Due to this life cycle, processors and other components that aren't more than a few years old are often less supported on the manufacturer level.
 If anything is wrong with them, their value is either returned to the consumer or, in extreme cases, the consumer receives an upgrade to the part they originally sent in.
 This practice states a component is no longer viable for support and is starting its descent into obsoletion.